 Your financial aid funds will pay your tuition upon receipt of your signed award letter, as long as your registered credits match the financial aid award level.

-Green River College partners with BankMobile Disbursements to deliver your remaining financial aid after your tuition has been paid.
-BankMobile Disbursements will send you a Refund Selection Kit with a Personal Code to validate identity.
+BankMobile Disbursements will deliver your remaining financial aid after your tuition has been paid.
+Once you complete your financial aid file, BankMobile Disbursements will send you a Refund Selection Kit with a Personal Code to validate identity.
 You can select your refund (disbursement) preference from three options.
-You can make your refund (disbursement) selection or update it at any time at www.refundselection.com.

 No!
 Financial aid can only cover state-approved degrees or certificates, and the certificates need to be at least two quarters in length to be eligible.
 Financial aid will only pay for required classes in your program.
 Not all classes listed as electives in the catalog are eligible for funding.

 - What happens if I drop out of all of my classes?

 If you drop all of your classes during a quarter (or stop attending all classes), you will lose your future financial aid eligibility.
 You may also be required to repay some of the grant or loan funds you received to the government and the college.
 When this happens, you are reported to a national database and lose eligibility at all colleges until the funds are repaid.